AdobeDocs/experience-manager-screens.en/help/user-guide/channel-level-activation.md

 #### Example Expressions for Day Parting {#example-one}

-The following table summarizes few example expressions that you can add to the schedule while assigning channel to a display.
+The following table summarizes a few example expressions that you can add to the schedule while assigning a channel to a display.

 | **Expression** | **Interpretation** |
 |---|---|